vbem/lilei.tech/resumes/en_US/index.md

 - Department: *Taobao - Merchants Data Quality Dept.*
 - Position: *Sr. Engineer (P6+)*
 - Tech-Stack: *Python*, *PHP*, *Aliyun*, *ODPS*, etc.
-- Responsibilities:
+- Responsibilities & achievements:
   - Participate in the well-known [5K Project](https://tech.huanqiu.com/article/9CaKrnJCQaV) of Ali-Cloud, be responsible for the migration to cloud of all QA and Dev servers in our dept.
   - Using RobotFramework keywords and the API of [ODPS](https://www.aliyun.com/product/odps/), develop a general basic library of full-category merchant data API testing, which accelerated test-cases developing efficiency for our QA engineers.
   - Develop a web-based automated test platform based on Drupal to improve efficiency of Devs' self-testing.
-- Achievements:
-  - Technology Pioneer of Taobao-Merchants Data Quality Department in 2013
+  - Achievements: Technology Pioneer of Taobao-Merchants Data Quality Department in 2013

 ### 2011/04 - 2013/07